freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-22.md

 ## --text--

-What does 'seriously' convey in this context?
+What does `seriously` convey in this context?

 ## --answers--

-a) Casual interest
+Casual interest

 ### --feedback--